 We understand there are some women who are unable or choose not to breastfeed.
 Staff will provide whatever support you need in feeding your baby and young child.

 If you have concerns and would like to see a lactation consultant during your pregnancy please ask your midwife or doctor to refer you.
 There is no cost to this service.
+This could include breastfeeding problems with previous babies, medical conditions for you or your baby, or worries about your breasts or the ability to breastfeed.

 If you would like to attend an antenatal breastfeeding education virtual class please ask clinic staff to link you to this group.